flowbased/fbp-diff/doc/braindump.md

 # git integration

 Custom git diff/merge tools hwoto: [1](http://stackoverflow.com/questions/255202/how-do-i-view-git-diff-output-with-a-visual-diff-program)
-Might need some sniffing capability to determine whether a given .json file is a FBP graph or not.
+Might need some sniffing capability to determine whether a given .json file is a FBP graph or not. `fbp-validate`?

-`fbp-validate`?
+Let Flowhub store a textual diff and/or summary into git commits?
+Appended in message and/or a git graft.
+Could be useful to look at git logs/history and understand changes without using fbp-diff, for instance in Github

 # Ui/visualization